NLESC-JCER/cpp2wasm/README.md

 /usr/sbin/apache2 -X -d ./cgi/apache2
 ```

-To test the [CGI script](http://localhost:8080/cgi-bin/newtonraphson) we can not use the web browser, but need to use http client like [curl](https://curl.haxx.se/).
+To test the [CGI script](http://localhost:8080/cgi-bin/newtonraphson) we can not use a web browser, but need to use http client like [curl](https://curl.haxx.se/).
-A web browser uses the [GET http request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) and `text/html` as content type, but the CGI script requires a [POST http request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) and JSON string as request body.
+Because, a web browser uses the [GET http request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) and `text/html` as content type, but the CGI script requires a [POST http request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) and JSON string as request body.
 The curl command with a POST request can be run in another shell with

 ```shell